Zest-studi-o/Gamer-Quiz/README.md

 #### Frequent Visitor Goals
 - As a frequent visitor, I want to select the level of difficulty so that I can unlock as many questions as possible to improve.
-- As a frequent visitor, I want to be able to log my scores so I can track my progress and get a high rank on the leader boards.
+- As a frequent visitor, I want to be able to log my scores so I can track my progress and get a high rank on the leaderboards.

 ---